 The traditional occupation of the Hindu Turi is that of making useful things from bamboo.
 These items include many types of baskets, mats, hats and furniture.
 Other Turi work as landless agricultural laborers.

 Illiteracy is an issue among the Turi.
 Over one third of them are unable to read or write.

 The primary language of the Turi people of Bangladesh is Bengali.

 Most Turi of Bangladesh live in the states of Rangpur, Rajshahi and Chittagong.

 What Are Their Lives Like?

 The Turi lead challenging lives.
 Many other groups of Hindus will not associate with them or accept water or food from them.
 They are frequently not allowed to live in inter-caste villages.
-They are thought to be Dalits or Outcastes.
+They are thought to be outcastes.

 What Are Their Beliefs?

 The Turi often struggle to put food on the table for their families.
 With the introduction of international trade, the Turi's bamboo products are not as much in demand as they used to be.
 The Turi who work on farms are often at the mercy of the landowner.

 The Turi marry within their caste but not within their clan or gotra.
 Families arrange marriages.
 In past times, the Turi girl babies were contracted in marriage soon after their births.
 This practice of child marriage is fortunately disappearing.